nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 - Provide secure communication between multiple sites, if you have multiple VPN connections
 - Low cost hub-and-spoke model for primary or secondary network connectivity between different locations (VPN only)
 - It's a VPN connection so it goes over the public internet
-- To set it up, connect multiple VPN connections on the same VGW, setup dynamic routing and configure route table
+- To set it up, connect multiple VPN connections on the same VGW, **setup dynamic routing and configure route table**
 - The following figure shows the AWS VPN CloudHub architecture ![](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/images/image12.png)
 ### [Direct Connect (DX)](https://docs.aws.amazon.com/directconnect/latest/UserGuide/Welcome.html)
 - Provides a dedicated private connection from remote network to your VPC
-- Dedicated connection must be setup between your DC and AWS Direct Connect locations
+- Dedicated connection must be setup between your **Date Centers (DC) and AWS Direct Connect locations**
 - You need to setup a Virtual Private Gateway on your VPC
-- Access public resources (S3) and private (EC2) on same location using Public/Private VIF
+- Access public (S3) and private (EC2) resources on same location using Public/Private VIF
-- Use case
+- Use cases:
     - Increase bandwidth throughput - working with large data set (lower cost)
     - More consistent network experience - application using real-time data feeds
     - Hybrid enviroments (on-prem + cloud)
 - Support both IPv4 and IPv6
-- The following are the key components that you use for AWS Direct Connec
+- The following are the key components that you use for AWS Direct Connect:
     - Connections
         - Create a connection in an AWS Direct Connect location to establish a network connection from your premises to an AWS Region
     - Virtual interfaces (VIF)